Associative Transformer: Efficacy of the bottleneck attention balance loss

-\subsection{Efficacy of the Bottleneck Attention Balance Loss}
+During the test time, we included a new \lq W/O Attention\rq$\,$ ablation, where the multi-head cross-attention is disabled, and only the Hopfield networks are leveraged for the retrieval from the explicit memory.
+We evaluated ViT performance in both image classification (with AiT-Medium) and relational reasoning tasks (with AiT-Small).
+Table \ref{tab:test1} showed that the multi-head cross-attention with the bottleneck is important for improving AiT's performance during the test time.

+\section{Efficacy of the bottleneck attention balance loss}

-The Bottleneck Attention Balance Loss facilitates the learning of priors that can attend to diverse sets of patches.
-We demonstrate the efficacy by visualizing the bottleneck attention scores computed using the learned priors (Figure \ref{fig:loss}) and the corresponding selected patches (Figure \ref{fig:spar}).
-We used as a metric the ratio of distinct patches in all the selected patches by the bottleneck attention.
-With the progress of training, we can obtain a more diverse selection of patches.
+The Bottleneck Attention Balance Loss facilitates the learning of priors that attend to diverse sets of tokens.
+We demonstrate the efficacy by visualizing the bottleneck attention scores (Figure \ref{fig:loss}) and the corresponding patches of the selected tokens by the bottleneck attention (Figure \ref{fig:spar}).
+We employed as a metric for patch diversity the ratio of distinct tokens in all the selected tokens.